mosmn/Notes/sections/theo/overview.md

     C --> D[Operating System];
     D --> E[Hardware];
 ```
+Utilities are set of system programs that help i program creation, managing files and controlling io devices.

+OS services:
+- Program execution
+- Program development
+- Access to I/O devices
+- Acounting
+- Error detection and response
+- Controlled Access to files
+- System Access

-- Efficiency, uses the computer system resources in an efficient manner. like CPU, memory, I/O devices, etc.
+* Efficiency, uses the computer system resources in an efficient manner. like CPU, memory, I/O devices, etc.

-- Ability to Evolve, enables development, testing, and use of new software and hardware without disrupting the system. for example, if you connect a keyboard to the computer, the OS should be able to recognize it and use it.
+* Ability to Evolve, enables development, testing, and use of new software and hardware without disrupting the system. for example, if you connect a keyboard to the computer, the OS should be able to recognize it and use it.

 # Part 2: Evolution of the OS